drug-design/course/docs/chapters/protein-structure.md

 #### Helices Geometrical Parameters

-The parameters of the three types of helices presented in the previous page are summarized here.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='protein-structure/helices-geometrical-parameters-f8ba996b'><i class='fa fa-play' aria-hidden='true'></i></button>The parameters of the three types of helices presented in the previous page are summarized here.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer